Four more reasons letter formation families are superior – in case you’re not convinced yet!

 At the end of the day, when you teach in letter formation families, you make it easier for children to learn their letters.
 I can’t count the number of times a child has told me they ‘can’t write’ and I have asked them to write an ‘l’.
 This they can do successfully and it’s a springboard to write more.

 Teaching formation groups also reinforces motor patterns, which makes it easier for the brain to learn the shapes.
 It also helps with reversals and writing fluency.
 Whilst it may add to your planning, please give it a try.
-And, I’d love to hear about your successes!
+I’ve already done the planning and made the resources for you in Write Rules.
+I’d love to hear about your successes!